This guide was updated on November 29, 2019.

 The Iron Gate Inn – The courtyard only serves to enhance this swanky spot, offering not just a tasting menu but Greek and Italian small plates.
 Its historic carriageway houses the bar and dining area, while the grapevine clad courtyard offers an awning allowing for protected, nearly year-round outdoor dining.

-Washington DC Gay Bars and Lounges
+Washington DC Gay Bars

 JR’s – With friendly bartenders, campy videos, and great drink specials, this D.C 17th Street icon is located right in the very heart of gay-town.
 Whether you come to play “pin the tail on the closeted Republican Hill staffers,” or are just looking for a casual place to enjoy a cocktail, this place is packed with potential 7 days a week.